For what purpose do we collect your personal information?

 Coleman Greig may use or disclose your personal information:

 - for the primary purpose for which it was collected, ie: advising and representing clients in accordance with client instructions, including for the purpose of legal proceedings; or,

 - you would reasonably expect this; or,

 - you have consented; or,

 - for direct marketing by Coleman Greig but giving individuals the opportunity to opt out of direct marketing.
 Coleman Greig includes its contact details in any direct marketing where the law requires or authorises Coleman Greig to do so; or,

 How is your personal information kept accurate and up-to-date?

-Coleman Greig takes steps to ensure information is accurate and up-to-date by updating its records whenever changes to the data come to its attention.
+Coleman Greig takes steps to ensure your personal information is accurate, up-to-date and not misleading by updating its records whenever changes to the information come to its attention.
 Coleman Greig disregards information that seems likely to be inaccurate or out-of-date by reason of the time which has elapsed since it was collected or by reason of any other information in its possession.